Key Takeaways

 Myth: Trading with someone in the same country gives better results.
 Reality: Trading has nothing to do with geography.
 The system is the same regardless of where you or your trading partner are located.

 Myth: You can buy rare cards from other players for real money.
-Reality: This is against the game’s terms of service and frequently a scam.
+Reality: This is against the game’s terms of service and is almost always a scam.
 Do not participate in any real-money card transactions.

 Frequently Asked Questions (FAQ)